-Expense and Mileage Reports must be turned in within 30 days of travel except at year end.
+Expense and Mileage reports must be turned in within 30 days of travel, except at year end.
 Any expenses incurred the last week of the year must be turned in the following week.

 Meals: The City reimburses employees for the cost of meals based on the Federal Per Diem at the location of a seminar, conference or meeting.
-The allowed Per Diems can be found on line at http://www.gsa.gov/portal/content/110007.
+The allowed Per Diems can be found on the General Services Administration website at www.gsa.gov.
+The City does not reimburse the daily \$5 incidental expense,

-- 1. The Per Diem is only for those meals not included in seminar or conference fees. - 2.
-The Per Diem rate for individual meals includes the tip. - 3.
+- 1. The Per Diem is only for the meals not included in seminar or conference fees. - 2.
+The Per Diem rate of individual meals includes the tip. - 3.
 Meals while traveling to/from a meeting, seminar or training will not be reimbursed if the employee is within 50 miles of Fond du Lac. - 4.
-Reimbursements will not be made for meals before or after travel. - 5.
-No reimbursements will be made for alcoholic beverages.
+Reimbursements will not be made for meals before and after travel. - 5.
+When traveling out of state, meals on the travel days to and from seminar or conference shall be reimbursed at 75% of the daily Per Diem rate.